-The accompanying unaudited condensed consolidated interim financial statements have been prepared as at August 31, 2021 after giving effect to the reverse takeover of Westbridge Energy Corporation (the "Company" or "Westbridge") by Georgetown Solar Inc ("Georgetown") which was completed on June 17, 2021 ("the RTO") (Note 12).
+The accompanying consolidated financial statements have been prepared as at November 30, 2021 after giving effect to the reverse takeover of Westbridge Energy Corporation (the "Company" or "Westbridge") by Georgetown Solar Inc ("Georgetown") which was completed on June 17, 2021 ("the RTO") (Note 12).
 Georgetown was incorporated in the Province of Alberta on October 7, 2020.